uw-comphys/shapelets/docs/examples/example_4.rst

 	[general]
 	method = galaxy_decompose
+	fits_name = galaxies.fits

-The "method" parameter is required.
+The "method" and "fits_name" parameter is required.

-The *galaxy_decompose* section of the configuration file contains three parameters.
+The *galaxy_decompose* section of the configuration file contains two parameters.

 	[galaxy_decompose]
-	fits_path = galaxies.fits
 	shapelet_order = default
 	compression_order = 20

-The "fits_path" parameter is required.
 These parameters are explained in detail in the above section "Method parameters".